 In 1952, Adelabu published a book, Africa in Ebullition: A Hand-Book of Freedom for Nigerian Nationalists, that revealed his political thoughts about the Nigeria of his day.
 To provide a formidable organisation to challenge the Action Group in the 1954 elections, Adelabu formed a new organisation, the Ibadan Taxpayers Association, which was an attempt to attract mass-following based on tax reform.
 The group then formed an alliance with some a farmers group called Maiyegun to become the Mabolaje Grand Alliance.

-During the local elections in 1954, the alliance won majority seats into the Ibadan District Council, paving the way for Adelabu to become district chairman.
-He became chairman of the Finance Committee and any other standing committee of the council.
-In the federal elections in 1954, Adelabu also won a seat to the House of Representatives and his party won majority seats to the House of Representatives.
+The alliance won a majority of the seats in the Ibadan District Council during the 1954 local elections, paving the way for Adelabu to become the district chief.
+He also became chairman of the council’s Finance Committee and any other standing board.
+Adegoke Adelabu also won a seat in the House of Representatives during the 1954 federal elections, and his party secured plurality seats in the House of Representatives.

-He later became the First National Vice President of NCNC and appointed Minister of Social Services, a post he held concurrently with his position as chairman of the Ibadan District Council from January 1955 till January 1956.
+He later became the NCNC’s First National Vice President and appointed Minister of Social Services, a position he held from January 1955 until January 1956 at the same time as chairman of the Ibadan District Council.

-In 1955, Adelabu’s administration was a subject of an inquiry into allegations of corruption in the district council.
-The inquiry was set-up by the Western Regional government dominated by AG.
+In 1955, Adelabu ‘s administration in the district council was the subject of an investigation into allegations of corruption.
+The inquiry was set up by the AG-dominated Western Regional Government.
 He resigned both positions after the report of the inquiry into the affairs of the district council.

-However, Adelabu went on to become the leader of opposition in the Western House of Assembly.
-After the loss, Adelabu sought to carve out a Yoruba Central State from the Western Region.
-The new state was to be composed of NCNC strongholds of Oyo, Ibadan, and Ondo provinces.
-However, the proposal was rejected in 1958 based largely on party lines.
+Adelabu, however, went on to become the minority leader in the Western House of Assembly.
+After the defeat, he proposed a carving out of a central Yoruba State, that would comprise of Ibadan, Oyo, and Ondo Provinces, from the Western Region.
+These provinces that would make up this new state were strongholds of the NCNC.
+In 1958, however, the proposal was overwhelmingly rejected based on party lines.

 That same year, Adelabu opposed the leadership of Nnamdi Azikiwe because of its support for a tripartite national government consisting of the AG, NCNC, and the NPC.
-Adelabu did not like the inclusion of AG describing it has an unholy alliance.
+He detested the inclusion of AG where he described it has an unholy union.